This page explains how to configure the custom user submodule to your needs. We assume that you are already familiar with

 external_gravity = .true. and specify the gravity component in the corresponding field.
 See below.

-Defining the equilibrium state
+Defining the equilibrium configuration

 The final thing that should be done is specifying the actual equilibrium state.
 The